Udgir: Government Milk Scheme

 Udgir has a skimmed milk powder plant established in 1978 and has capacity processing 1 lakh litres of dairy milk per day.
 Its conversion capacity is 10 M.T.
 S.M.P. per day.

 Places of interest

 Udgir Fort

-Udgir Fort is a fort built in pre-Bahamani age, which dates from the twelfth century CE.
-It is also famous for its historic battle in which Marathas, led by Sadashivrao Bhau, defeated the Nizam, and after which the treaty of Udgir was signed.
+Udgir Fort is a fort built in the pre-Bahamani age which dates from the twelfth century CE.
+It is also famous for its historic battle in which the Marathas, led by Sadashivrao Bhau, defeated the Nizam, and after which the treaty of Udgir was signed.
 The fort is bounded by a 40-foot-deep trench, as the fort is built at ground level.
 In the fort are several palaces, Durbar halls and the grave of Udaygiri Maharaj which is 60 feet below ground level.
 It is rumoured that the Udgir fort has a direct subway deep underground connecting with Bhalki and the Bidar forts.